 “No,” Levi replied sternly.
 “We’ll go out and get you something in a little bit.”

 “So what did you want to talk to me about?” she began, even though she knew the answer.
-“I know my behaviour last night was unacceptable.”
+“I know my behavior last night was unacceptable.”

 “Exactly,” Levi agreed.
 “You didn’t act like you were trying to maintain a cover and get information from Maseo.
 You acted like some club crawler asking a wingman for details on his best friend.
 The only redeeming quality you had last night was your charm, but that’s not going to get you very far.”

 Madeline tried to hide her embarrassment, but couldn’t.
 He was right.
-Looking back on it, she spent most of the evening trying to getting information on him, not Maseo.
+Looking back on it, she spent most of the evening attempting to getting information on Levi, not Maseo.
 And it was so obvious.
 She had nothing to say.
 He was spot on.

 “Next week is the holiday party, and I want to see a different performance from you,” Levi continued, eating the fruit she prepared for him.
 “If you don’t think you can do this…”